 Know the full cost before you start.
 Once you begin, partial investment leaves you worse off than not starting at all.

-Priority 1 — Mighty Grip (passive).
+Priority 1: Mighty Grip (passive).
 Formation-wide INT buff for the entire Kinetic flagship and combat craft.
-Same principle as Evan Rogers and Ajita’s formation passives — every manual invested here returns value across the roster.
+Same principle as Evan Rogers and Ajita's formation passives: every manual invested here returns value across the roster.
 Max this first.

-Priority 2 — Unyielding Decree (active).
+Priority 2: Unyielding Decree (active).
 Eight Thermal Swarmer Missiles, wide area, heavy damage.
-The Kinetic formation’s primary burst spike.
+The Kinetic formation's primary burst spike.
 Level this second.

-Priority 3 — Bitter Revenge (ultimate).
+Priority 3: Bitter Revenge (ultimate).
 10% ability damage amplifier for the full formation.
 Long-term target.
-Same investment logic as the other formation ultimates — meaningful but requires max potential to unlock.
+Same investment logic as the other formation ultimates: meaningful but requires max potential to unlock.

 Zora Dominii anchors the Kinetic formation alongside Eva von Trier and Killer Bee (or Cocoon as an alternative).

-Eva von Trier is the ideal first slot — her active provides a massive skill damage boost to all champions activating after her, and briefly reduces enemy skill damage when she activates.
-She is a limited champion and difficult to build, but opening with her sets up the formation’s damage window correctly.
+Eva von Trier is the ideal first slot.
+Her active provides a massive skill damage boost to all champions activating after her, and briefly reduces enemy skill damage when she activates.
+She is a limited champion and difficult to build, but opening with her sets up the formation's damage window correctly.

-Killer Bee provides strong DPS output and heals for a portion of damage dealt — self-sustain that keeps the Kinetic formation’s damage output consistent through engagements.
-Cocoon is a viable alternative, providing shielding in place of Killer Bee’s healing.
+Killer Bee provides strong DPS output and heals for a portion of damage dealt.
+That self-sustain keeps the Kinetic formation's damage output consistent through engagements.
+Cocoon is a viable alternative, providing shielding in place of Killer Bee's healing.

 Skill activation order: Eva von Trier first (damage boost and enemy mitigation), Killer Bee second (DPS + sustain), Zora last (buffed into the window Eva opened).